GMOD/jbrowse-docker-examples/README.md

 * nodejs
 * git

 The Dockerfile defining this base image is also in the Alliance of Genome Resources GitHub repo for JBrowse containers (https://github.com/alliance-genome/agr_jbrowse_container) at https://github.com/alliance-genome/agr_jbrowse_container/blob/master/Dockerfile.buildenv.
+Again, PRs welcome!

 Example Implementations
 =======================